SergiuGutu2024/atfProject/readme.md

 - Java JDK 12 or later.
 - Maven 3.9.6 or later (for dependency management and project building).
-- An instance of postgress database.
+- An instance of Postgress database.
 - An instance of Report Portal (for reporting purposes).

 ## Installation